What Is A Splanchnic Nerve Block?

 How Is A Splanchnic Nerve Block Performed?Splanchnic nerve blocks are an interventional method for managing pain.
 They are minimally invasive and do not require surgery.
-In fact, in many instances, splanchnic nerve blocks can be completed using only a topical local anesthetic.
+In fact, in many instances, splanchnic nerve blocks can be done using only a topical local anesthetic.
 The procedure itself takes less than an hour to complete.

 In most cases, the procedure takes approximately 30 minutes to complete.
-Many patients will report relief from pain and discomfort almost immediately.
-In other instances, it may take several days before the patient experiences the full pain relieving benefits of the procedure.
-Once the splanchnic nerve block procedure has been completed, patients can expect to be monitored for any adverse reactions from the procedure or the medication before being discharged home.
+Once the splanchnic nerve block procedure is done, patients will be monitored for any adverse reactions from the procedure or the medication before being discharged.

-As with most medical procedures, there is some risk associated with splanchnic nerve blocks.
+As with most medical procedures, there are some risks associated with splanchnic nerve blocks.
 Following the procedure, some patients may experience a drop in blood pressure.
 Additionally, gastrointestinal distress is common.
 Symptoms of nausea generally resolve within a couple of hours.
-Patients can expect to have loose stools following a splanchnic nerve block.
+Patients can expect to have loose stools following a splanchnic nerve block, as well.

 - Bleeding at the site of the injection